schneems/schneems/_posts/2015-11-29-what-is-semver.md

 ## Maintaing Multiple Releases

-If your library is popular enough for you to need to actively maintain multiple releases, then you can't really use semver due to the backwards incompatible security release problem.
+If your library is popular enough for you to need to actively maintain multiple releases, then you can't really use SemVer due to the backwards incompatible security release problem.
 That being said, if your two maintained releases are under Major versions (i.e. 4 and 5) instead of minor versions (i.e. 4.1 and 4.2) you can use the minor version for backwards incompatible security updates, and deprecate in the teeny versions.
-While it's not technically semver, it's pretty close and it prevents you from releasing backwards incompatible changes into the teeny version number.
+While it's not technically SemVer, it's pretty close and it prevents you from releasing backwards incompatible changes into the teeny version number.

 ## Versioning is Hard

 This all may look simple or even border-line on "common sense", but based on the number of breaking changes in teeny versions I've seen: it's much harder in practice.
 When in doubt of any versioning, ask around.
 Ask your friends and co-workers.
 Get people to help [triage your github issues with CodeTriage](http://www.codetriage.com/) and open up an issue stating your intentions.
 The golden rule is to not break anything in a teeny release.
 The silver rule is to deprecate and communicate before you break anything.

-If you see a library breaking semver, be nice, provide them with resources (like a link to this post), and volunteer to help with versioning in the future.
+If you see a library breaking SemVer, be nice, provide them with resources (like a link to this post), and volunteer to help with versioning in the future.
 In the end versioning is supposed to make your life easier instead of harder.
 Don't let versioning scare you.
 Try your best and you'll get it over time.
 Happy versioning friends.

 --
 If you like writing code, or versioning arbitrary things [follow @schneems on twitter](https://twitter.com/schneems).